RawaaMoh/About/README.md

 # Hello World :octocat:

 ## Working on:
-* A website that contains all medical related datasets :page_with_curl:.
+* A website that contains all medical related datasets :page_with_curl: (on hold).
-* Working on neuroimaging project, will share the details later :computer:.
+* Working on neuroimaging project, will share the details later :computer: (on hold).
-* Publishing a thesis template for university students, so you don't need to worry about the format anymore :wink:.
+* Publishing a thesis template for university students, so you don't need to worry about the format anymore :wink: (on hold).

 ## Future Work:
 * An awesome personal website :memo:.